pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 - If there is an NS RRset, this will be a legacy referral to the child zone.
 From the perspective of a DELEG-unaware client, the DELEG RR is effectively occluded by NS RRset.
   The DELEG-unaware resolver can then obtain a final answer which can be validated from the child zone in similar fashion as described in {{RFC4035}} section 3.1.4.1.
-- If there is no NS RRset but there is a DELEG RRset, this will be a normal authoritative response with the DELEG RRset, following pre-DELEG specifications.
+- If there is no NS RRset but there is a DELEG RRset, this will be a normal authoritative response with the DELEG RRset, following non-DELEG specifications.
-- If there is no NS RRset and no DELEG RRset, this will be a standard negative response following pre-DELEG specifications.
+- If there is no NS RRset and no DELEG RRset, this will be a standard negative response following non-DELEG specifications.

 TODO: Should we have an example with auth having parent+child zone at the same time, and DE=0 QTYPE=DELEG query?